jwarmuz99/AI-for-Trading/README.md

 - Measuring Jacquard- and Cosine-Similarity of financial statements over time
 - Creating alpha factor and analyzing its performance

-### Project 6 - Analyzing Stock Sentiment from Twits
+### Project 6 - Analyzing Stock Sentiment from Tweets

-- Pre-processing, lemmatizing, creating a Bag of Words, and filtering twits
+- Pre-processing, lemmatizing, creating a Bag of Words, and filtering tweets
 - Training a LSTM Neural Net
 - Using it for sentiment prediction on various stocks